hleveillegauvin/CodingClub/README.md

     which -a trans

-If you have the `humdrum toolkit`installed on your computer, you already have another command called `trans`.
+If you have the `humdrum toolkit` installed on your computer, you already have another command called `trans`.
 That will be problematic.
 We can overcome this problem by renaming our newly installed `trans` command to `translate` using an `alias`:

     alias translate=/usr/local/bin/trans

-This worked as a temporarily solution, but won’t work after we close our terminal.
+This worked as a temporary solution, but won’t work after we close our terminal.
 To make it permanent, we can add the `alias` to our `bash_profile`:

     echo "alias translate=/usr/local/bin/trans" >> ~/.bash_profile
     source ~/.bash_profile

-__Note: Since `man`is an independent program, we can’t do `man translate`, but `translate -h`will work.__
+__Note: Since `man` is an independent program, we can’t do `man translate`, but `translate -h` will work.__

 We can test our newly renamed command.
-We’ll used the `-to` option to specify the target language and `-b` to enable brief mode:
+We’ll use the `-to` option to specify the target language and `-b` to enable brief mode:

     translate -to "French" -b 'Hello'